 When it comes to car insurance, driving less means saving more.

-If you're a low-mileage driver, you might think you should be paying less for car insurance.
-But the concept is a little more complicated and can vary considerably based on your insurance company and even your state.
+Unlike in the past, the number of miles you drive can now impact what you pay for your auto insurance policy.
+Previously, low-mileage drivers had few opportunities to receive cheaper car insurance.
+With the advent of new technology — and broader changes to the driving habits of many Americans — more car insurance companies are offering opportunities for low-mileage drivers to save money.
+But the concept can vary considerably based on your insurance company and even your state.
 Let's break down some of the ways you can save on car insurance including simple low mileage discounts, telematics, and usage-based insurance companies.
 Here's our guide to car insurance as a low mileage driver.

-While there is some wiggle room, generally a "low-mileage" driver is considered someone who drives between 0 and 7,500 miles per year.
+While there is some wiggle room, most insurance providers consider someone who drives between 0 and 7,500 miles per year to be a "low-mileage" driver.
 If you've ever received a car insurance quote before, you're usually rated at the standard US average annual mileage of 12,000.
-Broken down below, you can see how much your premium can change based solely on your annual mileage.
+However, a number of motorists drive far fewer miles than this.
+You can see how much your auto insurance rates can change based solely on your annual mileage broken down below.

 |Annual Mileage||Average Annual Premium|